Revised June 1, 2006

 Submit courses through EIS for approvals within the university and from the Board of Regents; and

 Develop print materials or other advertisements for announcing the course offering.
 Continuing Education will release the materials only after Board of Regents approval if the offering is located outside KSU's geographic jurisdiction area.

 For credit or non-credit workshops, short courses, or conferences located on campus that require support services from the university, see PPM 3530.
 As soon as need for Continuing Education services (registration, library and/or other identification cards, food purchases, advertisements, program coordination, accounting services, fees, etc.) is determined, contact K-State Global Campus.

 Continuing Education will charge Board of Regents approved fees for these services on behalf of the university.

 Continuing Education program administrators will assist faculty in establishing communications with their counterparts in other Regents institutions, community colleges, or other institutions of higher education near the proposed location of onsite courses or programs outside KSU's assigned geographic jurisdiction area.
 Such communications will likely result in written statements of support of the offering as required by the Board of Regents, but may also result in proposals for inter-institutional cooperation in the offering, or statements of preference that the nearest institute provide the offering.

-Faculty should, through the Division of Continuing Education, seek a designation of Academic Extension Specialty (state-wide) or Special Academic Extension Program (specific location(s)) for planned courses or programs that will likely be repeated over an extended period of time.
+Faculty should, through the K-State Global Campus, seek a designation of Academic Extension Specialty (state-wide) or Special Academic Extension Program (specific location(s)) for planned courses or programs that will likely be repeated over an extended period of time.
 The specific process is described in Appendix V.

 Off-Campus Offerings Requiring Mediated Instruction